- The South Georgia Conference of The UMC

 - Connectional Ministries Council

-This month's focus: ONE Campaign
+This month's focus: Toxic Charity

 The Advocacy Team gives coordinated effort to help the annual conference, districts and local churches reflect the best of Christian community as we value awareness, respect, trust, equality, and acceptance of our diversity.
 This team oversees ministries related to: